jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_shaking_hands.md

   <p><em>by Steve A. Maze</em></p>

   <p>
     It is a once-in-a-lifetime opportunity for many people, and most will never get to experience it.
 If it does happen, you will definitely remember it the rest of your life.
 I am talking about meeting one's idol.
-What most of us wouldn't give to be able to talk to our idol &mdash; if only for a few seconds &mdash; or to shake their hand.
+What most of us wouldn't give to be able to talk to our idol&mdash;if only for a few seconds&mdash;or to shake their hand.
 Well, that's exactly what happened to one of my friends 66 years ago at Yankee Stadium.
   </p>

   <p>
-    Tyrus Cobb "Tat" Bailey was born in 1913 and named after a popular baseball legend of that era &mdash; Ty Cobb.
+    Tyrus Cobb "Tat" Bailey was born in 1913 and named after a popular baseball legend of that era&mdash;Ty Cobb.
 Bailey even has a baseball and baseball bat permanently mounted on the front door of his home to honor the Georgia Peach.
-But as a youngster growing up on an Alabama farm, Bailey's attention would be drawn to another baseball great &mdash; a player by the name of Babe Ruth.
+But as a youngster growing up on an Alabama farm, Bailey's attention would be drawn to another baseball great&mdash;a player by the name of Babe Ruth.
   </p>

   <p>